penguintoku/ProjectEuler/README.md

 # ProjectEuler+

 My Solution to HackerRank in Java (and Java only).
-For more detail information, please follow the site below.
+For more detail information, please [click here](https://projecteuler.net/).
-[Project Euler](https://projecteuler.net/) Trust me, not a weird site.
+Trust me, not a weird site.

 ##Why in Java?
 Very good question.
 Will, if you did it in C++ where there is